SketchedDoughnut/lynxy/info/github/lynxy.md

 # Client setup
 To set up the client module, you first need to import it. <br>
 `import lynxy` <br>
-Next, there is some customization that is needed, and it is not optional.
+Next, there is some customization you can do.
+However, if you want to just start the client, skip to "Starting your client"

 ***
 **Configuring your client** <br>